Uniform Motion Calendar is Monday through Thursday at 8:45 a.m.

 Notice of Settlement

-When a case is settled as to ALL PARTIES and is currently set on a trial docket, Plaintiff's counsel shall file a Notice of Settlement and shall provide a courtesy copy to the court and provide telephone notification to the Judge's office.
+When a case is settled as to ALL PARTIES and is currently set on a trial docket, Plaintiff's counsel shall file a Notice of Settlement with the Clerk of Court.
 The Notice must state that all issues are resolved and indicate what trial docket it is set for.

 Requests for Emergency Hearing

 Motions for Emergency Hearing should be filed with the clerk.
 Pursuant to Administrative Order 3.206, Judge Keyser will determine whether an emergency exists and, if so, shall schedule a hearing, enter any ex parte order deemed necessary, or take any other appropriate action.

 Rehearing or Relief-from-Judgment Motions